DisyInformationssysteme/blog-ogc-api-mra/README.md

-# blog-ogc-api-mra
+# Example data
-Blog: example data to follow along the blog post about OGC API
+This is an example dataset to follow along the Disy blog post about OGC API Features written by Mihir Rambhia.
+Visit [our blog](https://blog.disy.net/) to read the post.